TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/AjaxClientSide.rst

 .. _ajax-client-side:

 ================================
-Ajax in the Backend, Client side
+Ajax in the backend, client-side
 ================================

 ..  todo: Unify with Ajax.rst, which also contains client side ajax information